HuguesD/ardupilot-wiki-issue-tracker/dev/source/docs/building-setup-windows10.rst

     * To reload the path variables in WSL either close the terminal and reopen it or use: ``logout``

 #.
+Alternatively, if you cannot install Ubuntu from the Microsoft store (because you disabled the store for example), then you can follow these steps instead:

+Before launching the Ubuntu installation in WSL (in a windows cmd window: wsl --install -d Ubuntu), you need the following pre-requisites (they should be added in the Ardupilot wiki explaining how to install SITIL/MavProxy in Windows 10):

+1-In the BIOS of your computer, you must first activate virtualization technology.
+It is usually found in your BIOS “advanced CPU” menu.

+2-Then you reboot the machine and you must now activate the virtualization feature in Windows 10.
+To do this, the simplest is to right-click on the windows powershell icon/menu to start it with “run as administrator” rights.
+This will open a powershell with elevated admin rights.
+Then copy this command to enabel virtualization in windows 10:

+dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

+Then reboot your machine.

+3-Open a cmd window

+4-Launch the installation of Ubuntu , by choosing one of the two following commands, depending if you want a WSL1 or WSL2 underlaying linux virtualization.
+WSL2 is faster than WSL1.

+wsl --set-version Ubuntu 1
+wsl --set-version Ubuntu 2

+5-Install Ubuntu in WSL:

+wsl --install -d Ubuntu

+#.
 Install an XWindows application to run graphical programs such as SITL by installing `VcXsrv <https://sourceforge.net/projects/vcxsrv/>`_, `Cygwin X <https://x.cygwin.com/>`_ or `Xming <https://sourceforge.net/projects/xming/>`_ on Windows.

 #.
 Open the "Ubuntu" application and add the following to the end of ``~/.bashrc``.
 Be sure to comment and uncomment the appropriate lines depending on if you are using WSL1 or WSL2 (if in doubt, WSL1 is the default)